 A beautiful Cycladic idol

-of timeless beauty and form from the island of Naxos.
+of timeless beauty and form showing a young woman.

 The Cycladic civilization of the Aegean sea